linsomniac/rgca/README.md

       --serial-file PATH              File that has the next serial number in it.
                                       If undefined or a non-existant file, serial 0 is used.  [env var: SERIAL_FILE]
+      --random-serial / --no-random-serial
+                                      Use a randomly generated serial number
+                                      rather than the --serial-file.  [env var:
+                                      RANDOM_SERIAL; default: random-serial]
+      --random-serial-bits [32|64|128]
+                                      Number of bits for the random serial number generation.  [env var: RANDOM_SERIAL_BITS;
+                                      default: 128]
       --index-file PATH               File to write the certificate information to (ca database).  [env var: INDEX_FILE]
       -d, --valid-days INTEGER        Number of days the certificate is valid for.